nareshmect-pixel/IOT-INTERN-TASKS-21-TO-30/Task-22_Soil_Moisture_Monitoring/README.md

 ## Working
-The Pico reads the analog value from the soil moisture sensor and displays the moisture level through Serial Output.
+The Arduino reads the analog value from the soil moisture sensor and displays the moisture level through Serial Output.

 ## Output
 Moisture Value: 0 - 855